serge-m/serge-m.github.io/content/posts/2020-03-27-image-and-video-processing-recipies.rst

 author: "SergeM"
 slug: "image-and-video-processing-recipes"
 aliases: [/image-and-video-processing-recipes.html]
-tags: [ffmpeg, video, image, command line, avconv]
+tags: [ffmpeg, video, image, command line, avconv, compression, conversion, processing, batch, automation, mp4, jpg, png, x264]
 ---

-I often need to perform some operations on video.
-Usually I use linux and ffmpeg to do that, but I strugle to remember all the commands.
+I often need to perform some operations on videos or image sequences.
+Usually I use linux and `ffmpeg`, and sometimes I struggle to remember all the commands.
-Therefore I usually google it.
-I'll try to collect here some recipes that I usually use with a bit of explanations.
+Here is a collection of recipes that I usually use with a bit of explanations.

 Video conversions
 ==========================